 The Public Competition Enforcement Review: Poland

-Mr Tomasz Chróstny was appointed as the new President of the Office of Competition and Consumer Protection (OCCP) in January 2020 after the resignation of the former President – Mr Marek Niechciał.
-Before his appointment, Mr Chróstny was the Vice President of the OCCP and was responsible for consumer protection matters.
+Mr Tomasz Chróstny was appointed the new president of the Office of Competition and Consumer Protection (OCCP) in January 2020 after the resignation of the former president Mr Marek Niechciał.
+Before his appointment, Mr Chróstny was the vice president of the OCCP and was responsible for consumer protection matters.

-We observe that Polish antitrust enforcement has developed in 2019.
-The President of the OCCP conducted numerous dawn raids and instigated several antitrust proceedings.
+We observe that Polish antitrust enforcement has developed in 2020 and 2021.
+The OCCP conducted numerous dawn raids and instigated several antitrust proceedings.
 The antitrust enforcement also concerned individuals.
 In 2020, the OCCP for the first time used its powers to impose fines on the managers of companies.

 Since late June 2017, claiming damages for harm suffered as a result of a competition law infringement is supposed to be easier.
-The Antitrust Damages Directive has been finally transposed into Polish law, and the Polish Damages Act came into force on 27 June 2017.
+The Antitrust Damages Directive has been transposed into Polish law and the Polish Damages Act came into force on 27 June 2017.
 The objective of this Act is to facilitate the recovery of claims concerning legal presumptions, procedural facilitations and quantification of harm.
-The Act applies not only to cartel infringements but to all other infringements of competition law, including prohibited vertical agreements and abuse of a dominant position.
-Furthermore, it covers not only EU competition law infringements, but also infringements based solely on Polish competition law.
+The Act applies not only to cartel infringements but also to all other infringements of competition law, including prohibited vertical agreements and abuse of a dominant position.
+Furthermore, it covers not only EU competition law infringements but also infringements based solely on Polish competition law.
 The Private Enforcement Act introduces a number of solutions that should facilitate seeking compensation from competition law infringers through private enforcement.
-Nonetheless, despite the Act being in force since mid-2017, such cases remain relatively rare in Poland, which is mainly a result of low cartel detection.
+Nonetheless, despite the Act being in force since mid-2017, cases of this kind remain relatively rare in Poland, which is mainly a result of low cartel detection.

-In 2019 as in past years, the OCCP focused on consumer protection, in particular in the banking and financial sectors.
-But we observe some developments in the antitrust enforcement exemplified by a substantial number of dawn raids and an increased interest in the vertical restraints, in particular resale price maintenance.
-As regards merger review, the vast majority of cases were closed in Phase I, which resulted in a reduction in the average length of proceedings.
-At the same time, we saw a steady number of merger cases decided in Phase II.
-In 2018 there were eight such decisions, as well as eight in 2019.
+In 2021, as in past years, the OCCP focused on consumer protection, in particular in the banking and financial sectors.
+But we also observe some developments in antitrust enforcement, exemplified by a substantial number of dawn raids and an increased interest in vertical restraints, in particular resale price maintenance (RPM).
+With regard to merger review, although the vast majority of cases were closed in Phase I, we observe a growing number of more complex reviews in Phase II.

 i Significant cases